 - Simulation results for different systems and operating conditions (climates in international comparisons, i.e. also outside Germany)

 - Overview of new components and system developments

 - Best practice examples as references for the implementation of heat pumps in multi-family houses

 - Website, final report

-More detailed information on IEA-HPP-Annex 50 „Heat Pumps in Multi-Family Buildings“ are available here.
+More detailed information on IEA-HPP-Annex 50 „Heat Pumps in Multi-Family Buildings“.